 Children under 18 must be accompanied by an adult for initial as well as follow-up visits.

-Insurance: The New York Headache Center providers (except for Dr. Mauskop) participate with the following insurance plans: Aetna, Aetna EPO, Aetna HMO – requires a referral with CPT codes, BCBS, Cigna, Emblem GHI/HIP (only Dr. Shkolnik), Horizon BCBS PPO, MVP PPO, Oxford Freedom, United, but not United’s NY Exchange plans.
+Insurance: The New York Headache Center providers (except for Dr. Mauskop) participate with the following insurance plans: Aetna, Aetna EPO, Aetna HMO – requires a referral with CPT codes, BCBS, Cigna, Horizon BCBS PPO, MVP PPO, Oxford Freedom (but not Liberty), United, but not United’s NY Exchange plans.
+Unfortunately, Emblem GHI/HIP just restricted their network and dropped us from their panel of doctors.
 Any charges not covered by insurance will be your responsibility.
 We request payment at the time of your appointment for services not covered by insurance.
 For your convenience we accept: your personal check, cash, MC, VISA, AMEX.
 Your insurance company may also require you to pay a co-payment at the time of your appointment.
 Any pre-authorization required by your insurance company is your responsibility, but we will try to assist you.

 If you require completion of any additional employment, insurance or legal forms you may be charged $25 to $250 per form.